Hans-Beerman/nodevoordeurnw/README.md

 NodeVoordeur is a node, used at the MakerSpace Leiden, to control the front door of the Makerspace.
 This repository has the following subdirs:

+- **3D designs:**

+The drawings of 3D parts, which are used on the PCB

 - **Drawings:**

 Schematic of the wiring between the different modules used